oakleywindiate/frontend-mod-1-prework/section3/arrayMethods.md

 /* DEFINITIONS FOR ARRAYS:

-+ POP: this method removes the last item in an array
++ POP: removes an item in the last position of an array

-+ PUSH: adds an item to the end position of the array
++ PUSH: adds an item to the last position of an array

 + SHIFT: removes the item in the first position of an array